AGnarlyNarwhal/cse360_webapp/README.md

 Before you run the tests though, you might want to set up nginx and gunicorn so you can run in a production environment.
 To do that, you'll need to change a few of nginx's settings.

 <a href="http://www.apreche.net/complete-single-server-django-stack-tutorial/">This</a> link will tell you the specifics of where and now to change the nginx default settings to work for any django configuration you want it to.
-For this project however, we'll just give you the files that work.
+For this project however, we'll just give you the code that works.

 First, you'll need to run these commands to set nginx up for our specific configuration.
 ```